rmello4d/TheSustainableDeveloper/brain_control.md

 Having said that, if we can't fully control it, what's all the fuss about it ?

-The fuss is about the brain areas under our control.
-To understand these activities is vital if you want to run your brain cleaner and with less energy waste.
+The fuss is about the brain activities under our control.
+A deeper look into these activities is crucial, if you want to run your brain cleaner and with less energy waste.

 No magical power needed.

-Let's now define these brain areas under our control.
+Let's now define brain activities that are under our control.
 <br />
 <br />
 <br />